-The Best Immersion Blenders of 2019
+The Best Immersion Blenders of 2021

 Immersion blenders, also known as hand blenders or stick blenders, are the unsung heroes of the kitchen.
 These skinny devices combine the power of a full-sized blender, the portability of a hand mixer, and the convenience of a food processor into one versatile package, making them perfect for those with limited storage space—and those who just really love to cook.
 Trust us, they’re good for more than butternut squash soup.

-To find out which immersion blenders are capable of whipping up anything without making a mess, we tested 12 of the best on their abilities, also taking into account their accessories, build quality, speed, noise level, and how easy they were to use and clean.
+To find out which immersion blenders are capable of whipping up anything without making a mess, we tested 14 of the best on their abilities, also taking into account their accessories, build quality, speed, noise level, and how easy they were to use and clean.
 We used similar criteria when testing the best affordable blenders and best personal blenders, but this time put the immersion blenders through even more testing to uncover their potential strengths and shortcomings.
 After a week of making pesto, whipped cream, soup and more with all the contenders, we knew exactly which products deserved our badge.
+An immersion blender may just become your new favorite kitchen appliance.

 Here are the best immersion blenders we tested, ranked in order.